 The project proposed by Haile is to reactivate the existing Haile Gold Mine near Kershaw, SC for the development of gold resources, to expand the area for open pit mining, and to construct associated facilities.
 The Haile Gold Mine Site encompasses approximately 4,552.7 acres.
-Mining will occur in phases involving eight open mining pits over a twelve-year period, with pit depths ranging from 110 to 840 feet deep.
-The proposed work includes the mechanized land clearing, grubbing, temporary stockpiling, filling, and excavation that will impact approximately 120.46 acres of jurisdictional, freshwater wetlands and 26,460.54 linear feet of streams.
+Mining would occur in phases involving eight open mining pits over a twelve-year period, with pit depths ranging from 110 to 840 feet deep.
+The proposed work includes the mechanized land clearing, grubbing, temporary stockpiling, filling, and excavation that would directly impact approximately 120.46 acres of jurisdictional, freshwater wetlands and 26,460.54 linear feet of streams.
 Construction drawings provided by the applicant are included in the Revised Joint Public Notice of April 9, 2013, and are available on Charleston District’s public website.

 |Project Information||Public Involvement|

 Additional project information is provided in the documents listed below.
 Click on the document name in order to open the file

 The Draft Groundwater Modeling Summary Report provides details regarding the development of the groundwater drawdown model.
 Model predictions in the report are shown as contour lines radiating horizontally from the proposed mine pits.
 Confidence in model predictions is greatest near the mine pits and decreases with distance from the mine pits.
 Modeled predictions will be used to help characterize in the EIS the potential extent of groundwater drawdown effects on surface features, including wetlands and other waters of the United States as well as any effects to groundwater wells or other waterbodies.
 Please visit the following links to view the Draft Groundwater Modeling Summary Report and the appendices.